What is the UCI World Cup?

 What other events are part of the Jingle Cross Cyclo-Cross Festival?

 Cyclo-Cross racing for amateurs begins on Friday’ and will continue all day and into the night under the lights with a huge party including DJ and tons of fun with our all new Bears and Gears Oktoberfest.
-The actio will keep buildin all night until we have the UCI pro men's and women's C2 race.
+The action will keep building all night until we have the UCI pro men's and women's race.
 Saturday begins with the road and gravel fondo rides starting from the fairgrounds.
-Live entertainment starts later in the day plus we have special cycling events like the Cyclo-cross relay races, Krumpit Klimb, Grinch's Kids Race and the Single Speedo Speedo Spectacular.
+Live entertainment plus we have special cycling events like the Cyclo-cross relay races, World Cup Time Trial, Krumpit Klimb, Grinch's Kids Race and the Single Speedo Speedo Spectacular.
 The day peaks with the globally televised men's and women's Telenet UCI Cyclo-Cross World Cup.
-Sunday will include a full slate of Jingle Cross cyclo-cross racing, where all amateur athletes will race on the World Cup course as Saturday’s World Cup racers.
-The entire festival concludes with a UCI C1 race for all the pro men and women.
-The pro riders who came for the World Cup will stay for the C1 race!
-That mean's you get to see another World Cup caliber race.
+Two of the three days of our 3 day weekend will include a full slate of Jingle Cross cyclo-cross racing, where all amateur athletes will race on the World Cup course.

 Where are the other Telenet UCI Cyclo-Cross World Cup events for 2017-18?